-for clothing here are a few of the most common words that we use within the branded clothing & promo industry.
-It will help you get a more in-depth understand of the processes involved in producing superior quality embroidery product that often outlasts the clothing it is stitched onto.
+To help you understand the world of embroidery branding for clothing here are a few of the most common words that we use within the branded clothing & promo industry.
+It will help you get a more in-depth understanding of the processes involved in producing superior quality embroidery product that often outlasts the clothing it is stitched onto.

 Embroidery – generally speaking, is stitches of various types of threads applied to a fabric material to create a design, logo or text via hand or machines methods.

-Free Hand machine embroidery Often used as an artform and craft-based method.
+Free Hand machine embroidery is often used as an artform and craft-based method.
 This method will use a sewing machine to ‘freestyle’ the design usually using domestic machines.
-This method can create some very detailed multi-coloured Stunning finished pieces and usually only uses one needle domestic machines.
+This method can create some very detailed multi-coloured Stunning finished pieces and usually only uses one needle domestic machine.

 Industrial machines make it easy to change colours in the designs to suit different coloured backgrounds or clothing.
 It's as easy a pressing a few buttons as most logos usually only have a few colours in the design and the machines can hold more than the colours needed.

 Industrial multi-head embroidery machines have the capacity to produce multiply logos in a very short space of time and the technology behind them is expanding very fast.
 Our new machines are all connected via Wi-Fi so we can send the designs directly from the computer in the next-door office.
 When I first started out on this journey, designs were saved on to 5” floppy disc.
 Now, who remembers them!
 I’m not as old as the people who remember ‘punching’ the designs out on cards and feeding them into the machines though!